School lunch provides a nutritious meal to growing children – increasing their attention span and ability to learn.

-To combat this problem, we began the Sumba Foundation School Lunch Program in 2008.
-This nutrition program distributes vitamins to the school children and provides healthy lunches for students three times a week.
+To combat this problem, we help by distributing vitamins to the school children and provide healthy lunches for students three times a week.
 In many cases, this is the most nutritious meal the children have all day.

 Our three-day menu consists of two rice-based meals with mix vegetables and tempe or tofu and one protein, either eggs, chicken, or fish.